eenblam/jtt/README.md

 # JTT - a JailTracker tracker

+Update - JailTracker has made a few changes since I threw this together last year which JTT needs to be updated for:
+* They implemented a simple CAPTCHA.
+It's incredibly inaccessible (no audio).
+I'm hoping to push them on the accessibility issue, but I'll be looking at bypass solutions for JTT in parallel.
+This is public data.
+* They've done away with the weird session-key-mid-URI shenanigans I documented below.
+Standard session management should now work, but now JTT's URI's are broken.
+* There's possibly some other stuff that's changed with the API, but I haven't had time for a deep dive yet.

 JTT is a collaboration with another project:
 @bfeldman89's [jail_scrapers](https://github.com/bfeldman89/jail_scrapers),
 which focuses on gathering data about Mississippi jails.